-Definition Interpretation "Any use of force-verbal, written, physical, psychological or sexual An aggressor who demonstrates power in terms of strength and expresses or shows this power. intentionally enacted against a person, The aggressor acts purposely, with deliberate will.
+Definition Interpretation "Any use of force-verbal, written, physical, psychological or sexual An aggressor who demonstrates power in terms of Strength and expresses or shows this power. intentionally enacted against a person, The aggressor acts purposively, with deliberate will.
 Acts of violence can be self-directed or be targeted at others. having the effect of wronging, injuring or oppression that person, There can be devastating effects on victims, witnesses and classmates.
-The effects of violence can be felt as aggression, domination, oppression or destruction. by attacking his or her integrity, psychological or physical well-being, rights or property."
-There are degrees of violence which can strike a blow at the individual on the physical, social, material and psychological level or do harm to an individual's rights and liberties.
+The effects of violence can be felt as an aggression, a domination, an oppression or a destruction. by attacking his or her integrity, psychological or physical well-being, rights or property."
+There are degrees of violence which can strike a blow at the individual on the physical, social, material and psychological level or do harm to an individual strictles.